 An inguinal hernia is the most common type of hernia.
 It occurs when a portion of the bowel protrudes out through an opening in the abdominal muscles into the groin.
-The bulge may contain abdominal tissue, fatty tissue or a loop of intestine.
+The bulge may contain abdominal tissue, fatty tissue, or a loop of the intestine.
 There are two types of inguinal hernias:

 - Direct inguinal hernia: A direct inguinal hernia may develop when a weak area forms in the lower abdominal area.
 Lifting, straining or coughing can contribute to a hernia forming.
 People who are obese, pregnant or constipated are more likely to develop a direct inguinal hernia.

 - Indirect inguinal hernia: An indirect inguinal hernia may occur if the inguinal canal fails to close before birth.
 This type of hernia is more common in males and may appear in a boy’s scrotum.
 It may occur later in life or at birth.
 When an indirect hernia occurs in a female, it is generally at the opening of a female’s vagina.